• Skip to primary navigation

 Schedule a Medicaid Planning Consultation!

 We are here to help if you would like to prepare for these potentially devastating costs.
-You can send us a message to request a consultation appointment, and you Lafayette office can be reached by phone at 765-767-5225.
-If you are closer to Schererville, the number for our office there is 219-865-2285.
+You can send us a message to request a consultation appointment.
+If you are closer to Crown Point, IN, the number for our office there is 219-865-2285.

 • Author